Plan your day out on The Essex Coast

 |Cycle storage CCTV||Yes|

 There are 24 cycle stands on the station concourse adjacent to Platform 2, and a secure cycle parking compound providing 60 spaces is also located on the station concourse, opposite the doors that lead to / from the booking hall.
 The secure cycle parking area requires smartcard access - please speak with station staff for further details.

 |Car park 1 operator||National Car Parks Ltd|

 |Car park 1 spaces||49|

 |Rail replacement information||

-Rail replacement transport stops in lay-by, at the front of the station.
+Rail replacement bus services pick up and drop off at the station forecourt, at the front of the station.

 Local bus services stop outside the station.
 Clacton On Sea is a PlusBus location click here to see the PlusBus map